adonisdoda/flash-notify/README.md

 # Flash Notify

-Easy and simple flash notify for React Native...
+Easy and simple flash notify for React Native with less than 10KB...

 ## Installation